Introduction to Building Workflows

 When we want to run a workflow, we can pass or override values to any stage inputs:

-In order to achieve that we can add explicit fields called inputs
+To achieve that we can add explicit fields called inputs

 and outputs